What about AI-enabled surveillance?

 Richard Ngo has claimed that outsourcing the task of maintaining control (e.g. through surveillance) to AI makes it easier to consolidate power, which in the limit leads to authoritarianism.

-While it is important to undertake measures to mitigate these kinds of risks of AI misuse, it's not sufficient; even well-intentioned actors have the potential to accidentally pose an existential risk when deploying AGI because of misalignment.
+While it is important to undertake measures to mitigate these kinds of risks of AI misuse, it's not sufficient; even well-intentioned actors have the potential to accidentally pose an existential risk A risk of human extinction or the destruction of humanity’s long-term potential.

 Schneier calls this a shift from “mass surveillance” to “mass spying”, although other authors do not separate these two categories. ↩︎